mrbmc/mrbmc.github.io/src/portfolio/projects/disney-growth.md

 Overall conversion rate increased; supported by much higher conversions on the Disney+ standalone offer.
 Unfortunately, this came at the expense of Bundle sales that went down, bringing overall revenue down with it.

 This test result forced a reckoning within Disney+ Growth teams to decide if we were ready to fully commit to focusing on Revenue Growth over Subscriber Growth.
-Disney made new commitments to investors for the profitability of Disney+.
-Our focus formally moved from net subscribers to MRR.
+Disney made new profitability commitments to investors.
+Our focus formally moved from **net subscribers** to **MRR**.

 ### V2 Workshop {#workshop}

 #### Situation
 As I wrote earlier, launching a global streaming service is a climb up a mountain that requires overcoming obstacles.
 The working group had been heads down working so hard that we lost sight of the larger vision.
 How might we create an experience that was authentically Disney?

-For the past year we had been saying the same words but they meant different things to each of us.
+Over the previous year, we had all been using the same words, but they meant different things to each of us.
 Everyone had an idea of what type of users we were dealing with but our conversation often became confusing and convoluted due to a lack of a common language.

 We had three things we wanted for the team.